An ensemble learning method for variable selection: application to high dimensional data and missing values: Algorithm

+Note that in a context of regression, optimising $r$ in terms of prediction error is equivalent to optimisation in terms of regression coefficient estimate, making cross-validation consistent with identification of non-null regression coefficients.

-Note that high-dimensional data and missing values are tricky for cross-validation, since the linear models cannot be directly fit in both cases.
-The high-dimensional issue can be tackled by a screening step using the variable importance measure, while the missing data issue can be handled by imputing the test set and train set simultaneously, excluding the outcome on the test set as proposed in \cite{Kapelner15}.
+High-dimensional data or missing values are tricky for cross-validation, since linear models cannot be directly fit in step \ref{steppb} in both cases.
+The high-dimensional issue can be tackled by only considering models $\mathcal{M}^\nbfold_1,\mathcal{M}^\nbfold_2,...,\mathcal{M}^\nbfold_\Nbind$ (since their number of explanatory variables is less than $\Nbind$), while the missing data issue can be handled by imputing the test set and train set simultaneously, excluding the response variable on the test set as proposed in \cite{Kapelner15}.